rutopio/Glyphs-Plugins-and-Scripts/Plugin-ShowNodeCount/README.md

 # jf Show Node Count

-A [Glyphs.app](https://glyphsapp.com/) plugin to display the count of nodes between multiple layers/masters for checking the compatibility easily.
+A [Glyphs.app](https://glyphsapp.com/) plugin to display the number of nodes between multiple layers/masters for checking compatibility.

 An Chinese version is contained below.